 Wi-Fi Assist, disable and re-enable Wi-Fi Assist under Cellular Settings and check out the Wi-Fi network.

 Resetting Network Settings is to be password protected.
 However, this trick does work to resets all Wi-Fi networks and passwords, cellular settings, and as well as VPN and APN setup that you’ve used before on the Wi-Fi issues iOS device.

-- Open settings app on iPhone > Transfer or Reset iPhone
+- Open the settings app on iPhone > click General – Scroll to Transfer or Reset iPhone

 2. Reset > Reset Network Settings > Enter your iPhone lock screen passcode > Reset Network settings.

 Solution #7.
 Change Google DNS to Set Custom

 Launch Settings App – Tap Wi-Fi – Click on the network – Under DNS – Configure DNS Tap on Manual under DNS